Everything You Need to Know

 The test has two sections: algebra and reading comprehension.
 Candidates with a minimum score of 4 are eligible for the personal interview round.

-If you want to apply for the electrical apprenticeship program, you need to fill the application form and get access to the free NJATC and IBEW test.
+If you want to apply for the electrical apprenticeship program, you need to fill the application form and get access to the free Electrical Training Alliance Aptitude Test.
 The application form will help test takers evaluate whether they meet the basic requirements.
-If you meet the listed requirements, you will be then scheduled for the NJATC aptitude test and tthe personal interview.
+If you meet the listed requirements, you will be then scheduled for the test and the personal interview.

 Some of the basic requirements include: